v-fearam/msbuild-examples/custom-task-code-generation/README.md

         }
 ```

 Then, the details are really not important for our purpose.
 You can copy from the source code and improve if you like.

+:shipit:Food for thought.
+We are generating c# code as example.The task is like any other c# class, you could do whatever you want.
+For example sending an email, generating change log, reading github repository.
+This is the power of MSBuild custom tasks.

 ### Step 3, Change the AppSettingStronglyTyped.csproj